margaretmf/margaretmf.github.io/poetry.md

 <br>

 **I am not a naturally verbal thinker.
-I am more naturally a visual thinker, and it has taken me a long time in life to learn how to express my feelings in a world where expressing feelings is not ok.
-I have turned to writing poetry with Picadilly products, and I explore how poetic thinking supports systems engineering.**
+I am more naturally a visual thinker, and it has taken me a long time in life to learn how to express my feelings in a world where expressing feelings, or opening up is not ok.
+I have turned to writing poetry with Picadilly products, and I explore how poetic thinking supports systems engineering.
+Earlier in 2020, and before 2020, I was sending aggressive emails, but my sister realized that some of my attacks had poetry underlying them.
+Some people don't feel like expressing feelings is ok, and that feelings must be worked out independently; but feelings must be expressed, others express feelings through music, and poetry is a good tool for expressing feelings verbally.

 ## The Ocean ##
 The ocean.